tayvano/lazarus-bluenoroff-research/hacks-and-thefts/truflation.md

 Then founder's keys were compromised.

-Express VPN with Korea language settings.

 All funds consolidated @ 0xb1CF7880351E6D16313C03a6686B4c8a5bA6372a on Ethereum inititally.

 Telegram, Twitter, Facebook were taken over by the threat actors at the time of the theft.

 However there has not (yet) been any indication of them being used to do anything (?).